petebachant/petebachant.github.io/_posts/2023-07-22-when-and-why-classes.markdown

 `property` decorator, but there is nothing preventing us from adding `other_data` at any point, and even `_data` could be mutated at will.
 So, is this custom data type giving us essential complexity?
 Probably not.

+A good way to avoid mutating custom data types in Python is to use the `dataclass` decorator.

+TODO: Avoid inheritance.

+## Hearing out the other side

+I have heard that OOP is absolutely crucial in large enterprise applications to avoid duplicated or strongly couples code, which can enable development teams to be decoupled from each other.
+Setting aside the question of whether or not "large" applications should even exist (are they essential complexity?), are classes really the only way to achieve code reuse and decoupling?
+Firstly, using inheritance to avoid duplications is already problematic.
+Modules of pure functions can do the same thing, achieving polymorphism and consistent interfaces.
+Pydantic can help with type checking arguments to these pure functions.
+If you know a problem that is truly easier to deduplicate/decouple with classes instead of pure functions, please let me know.

+## Summary and conclusions

+To wrap things up, I would first say to avoid writing classes as much as possible in Python.
+The first version of your app should probably not define any classes.

+If after things are working and you notice that there is a bunch of duplicated long-lived state, then refactoring to use a class can make sense.
+However, this class should be named after and represent state (data), not actions.
+Do not write doer classes.

+Avoid initializing and mutating classes all over your application.
+Write a function to instantiate.

+Valid use cases are:

+- Defining schemas that are thin wrappers over primitive types.
+- Encapsulating long-lived state that would be inefficient to recreate like database connections.
+-